-In 2017, construction work began under Contract T-644A, I-78 Bridges and Approach Slabs Rehabilitation (currently in progress 2018).
-This project consists of approximately 7.0 miles of roadway, five (5) bridges, and a Welcome Center in the Commission's jurisdiction within Pennsylvania, six (6) bridges in the Commission's jurisdiction within New Jersey, and two (2) bridges on I-78 over the Delaware River.
-Specific improvements and repairs include, but are not limited to:
+In 2019, Contract No. T-644A, I-78 Bridges and Approach Slabs Rehabilitation was substantially completed.
+This project consisted of approximately 7.0 miles of roadway, five (5) bridges, and a Welcome Center in the Commission's jurisdiction within Pennsylvania; six (6) bridges in the Commission's jurisdiction within New Jersey; and two (2) bridges on I-78 over the Delaware River.
+Specific improvements and repairs included, but are not limited to the following:

-- Precast Approach Slab Replacements: This work includes the repair and replacement of approach slabs at all eight (8) bridges carrying I-78.
-Existing traffic lane slabs adjacent to I-78 bridge decks are to be replaced with precast slabs. - Painting Existing Structural Steel: This work includes the removal of existing paint and repainting structural steel at all six (6) New Jersey bridges. - Asphalt Overlay and Regrading: This work includes an asphalt overlay of the existing roadways at selected locations and over all proposed approach slabs. - Deck Seal Coat: This work includes prepping the existing deck, performing miscellaneous spall repairs, and sealing the entire deck of all thirteen (13) bridges with a penetrating sealer material.
-In addition, deck joint seals are to be replaced at four (4) bridges. - Miscellaneous Substructure Repairs: This work includes the delineation of deteriorated substructure concrete, the removal of the concrete and the patching of the repair areas at selected locations. - Miscellaneous Superstructure Repairs: This work includes miscellaneous repairs to steel and concrete superstructure members at selected locations. - Roadway Re-Striping: This work includes re-striping of all roadways within the Commission's jurisdiction and replacement of damaged or missing flexible delineators and raised pavement markers.
+- Precast Approach Slab Replacements: This work included the repair and replacement of approach slabs at all eight (8) bridges carrying I-78.
+Existing traffic lane slabs adjacent to I-78 bridge decks were replaced with precast slabs. - Painting Existing Structural Steel: This work included the removal of existing paint and repainting structural steel at all six (6) New Jersey bridges. - Asphalt Overlay and Regrading: This work included the installation an asphalt overlay of the existing roadways at select locations and over all proposed bridge approach slabs. - Deck Seal Coat: This work includes prepping the existing deck, performing miscellaneous spall repairs, and sealing the entire deck of all thirteen (13) bridges with a penetrating sealer material.
+In addition, deck joint seals were replaced at four (4) bridges. - Miscellaneous Substructure Repairs: This work included the delineation of deteriorated substructure concrete, the removal of the concrete and the patching of the repair areas at select locations. - Miscellaneous Superstructure Repairs: This work included miscellaneous repairs to steel and concrete superstructure members at select locations. - Roadway Re-Striping: This work included re-striping of all roadways within the Commission's jurisdiction and replacement of damaged or missing flexible delineators and raised pavement markers.